Beheading game: Description and history

 The trope of the beheading game appears in 11 recorded works of medieval literature.
 Of these, two are Irish, four French, two German, and three English.
 The trope is believed to have originated in Irish mythology, the mythic cycles of which were subsequently adapted into 12th-century French chivalric romance.
 From there, the trope was introduced in 13th-century German and 14th-century English poetry.
 The beheading game itself is adapted from the motif of the Exchange of Blows, in which a stranger propositions a hero with a challenge: the hero may strike a blow upon the stranger, but they agree to have that same blow returned to them the following day.
 The unwritten folkloric origins of the trope remain unknown, but some philological scholars speculate that the Exchange of Blows derives from an ancient myth in which Summer and Winter do battle at the change of seasons.

 In its most basic form, the beheading tale concerns the appearance of a mysterious, possibly supernatural figure who appears at a royal court and proposes a challenge for the members of said court: they may attempt to behead the stranger with an axe, but in doing so, the volunteer agrees to be beheaded at a later point in time.
-The hero who volunteers to take part in this challenge successfully beheads the stranger, who then retrieves his decapitated head and departs.
+The hero who volunteers to take part in this challenge successfully beheads the stranger, who then retrieves his severed head and departs.
 After the hero spends the resultant waiting period mentally preparing himself for the retributory blow, the stranger returns and either feigns the blow entirely or leaves only a small wound on the hero's neck.
 The champion is congratulated for succeeding in the true challenge, which is to honour the parameters of the game by submitting himself to certain death.
 Sometimes the beheading game is expanded into a disenchantment narrative, as in Sir Gawain and the Carle of Carlisle and The Turke and Sir Gawain.
 In tales such as this, after the initial exchange, the stranger asks the hero to behead him once more, which then frees the challenger of whatever curse has made him monstrous.